Pyro Scene

 Objects

-You can fill this list by dragging force objects from the Object Manager and have them act on your simulation according to the Mode setting.
-With the default setting of Exclude Mode and an empty Objects list, all force objects compatible with Pyro affect this simulation by default.
+You can fill this list by dragging force objects from the Object Manager and apply them to your simulation according to the Mode setting.
+With the default Mode setting Exclude and an empty Objects list, all force objects compatible with Pyro apply to this simulation by default.